-This new competition is good news for both you and me because all the industry players will try to race against each other to produce a better keyboard at a lower price point.
+Actually, This new competition is good news for all of users because all the industry players will try to race against each other to produce a better keyboard at a lower price point.

 And whenever a new keyboard is launched there will no doubt be calls for comparison between other keyboards from other manufacturers within the same price segment.